WPManageNinja/fluent-affiliate-docs/guide/affiliate-portal/tracking-referrals.md

 Knowing which promotions are bringing in referrals helps affiliates fine tune their strategy.
 They can see what's working, track progress, and plan their next steps to increase conversions.

-If you have any questions, concerns, or suggestions about the Referrals page or anything else, please don't hesitate to reach out to our [Support Team](https://wpmanageninja.com/support-tickets/).
-We're always here to help!